jtassarotti/polaris/index.md

 soundness statement of the logic which required the scheduler to be "well-formed" (which said that it only tried to select threads that could take a step).
 This assumption was not actually necessary so we have removed it.
-In addition. schedulers used to be functions of type Trace -> Option nat instead of Trace -> nat, meaning that they could return None (which represented not selecting a thread to step), in which case the program executed a stutter step.
+In addition, schedulers used to be functions of type Trace -> Option nat instead of Trace -> nat, meaning that they could return None (which represented not selecting a thread to step), in which case the program executed a stutter step.
 This additional flexibility is not really needed now that we have removed